 Enrolments will open for students throughout weeks 9 & 10 of each trimester.
 If you do not receive anything by week 10, please contact us and we will ensure you receive enrolment information.

 When do I have to be enrolled by?

 We recommend that students enroll as soon as possible, due to high numbers for some courses subjects will fill up.
 To avoid missing out on your preferred classes, take 5 minutes to look over your course architecture and organise your subjects prior to enrolment opening.
 The enrolment cut-off date will be Week 2 each trimester.

 When is census date?

-Census date for Trimester 1 2018 is 9/02/2018, this date is based on a 12 week standard trimester.
+Census date for each trimester falls in week 3, check out the Key Dates page to see more details.
 Census date is the last date in the study period to defer or withdraw from subjects without incurring a financial liability.

 Who does census date apply to?

 Census date applies to domestic students enrolled in FEE-HELP or VET Student Loan enabled courses only.
 If you are unsure if this applies to you, please contact Customer Service and we can help you out.

 I do not have my results yet, can I enrol into my next subjects?